'I am truly sorry': Salt Lake City councilwoman apologies after DUI charge

 (Ivy Ceballo/Deseret News)

-SALT LAKE CITY — A member of the Salt Lake City Council, who was arrested in Utah County last week on suspicion of driving under the influence of alcohol, said she is “taking responsibility” for the incident.
+SALT LAKE CITY — A member of the Salt Lake City Council, who was arrested in Utah County last week on suspicion of driving under the influence of alcohol, said she is “taking responsibility” for the incident, and will take a break from her responsibilities over the next 30 days.

 “I do want to take a moment to apologize.
 I am truly sorry that this has affected my colleagues on the council, as well as the mayor, city staff and the city as a whole,” she said.
 “While I am grateful for the personal expressions of concern and support that I have received, I want to say that I truly regret causing any distraction from the important work that is happening (in) the city.”